addiscent/aws-ruby-rails/README.md

 # aws-ruby-rails-provision
 The scripts in this repository provision an _AWS Ubuntu Server 14.04_ EC2 instance during Launch.
-The scripts install _Ruby_, _Rails_, and other important tools required for starting a _Rails_ project.
-The resulting EC2 instance is potentially usable as a _low-load Rails Server_.
-No heavy-weight HTTP or DB servers are installed, such as Apache/NGINX or MySQL/PostgreSQL, but those functions may be performed by user-installed Gems, at least well enough for development or educational purposes.
+The scripts install _Ruby_, _Rails_, and other important tools required for starting a _Ruby on Rails_ project.
+The resulting EC2 instance is potentially usable as a _low-load Rails Server_ if the necessary Gems are added to a _Rails_ project by the user.
+No heavy-weight HTTP or DB servers are installed, such as Apache/NGINX or MySQL/PostgreSQL.
 In addition to installing Ruby/Rails/etc, a script performs minor modification to two .bashrc files to "improve" the command line prompt for the users _root_ and _ubuntu_.

 Provisioning works on an AWS t2.nano, (512MB), or larger.
 After provisioning, 6GB of storage free-space is available on an 8GB EBS volume.